skyfe79/Awesome/README.md

 - [MSMatrixController](https://github.com/MarcoSero/MSMatrixController) - A component to organize your view controllers in a gesture-based 2D matrix.
 - [IIIThumbFlow](https://github.com/sehone/IIIThumbFlow) - IIIThumbFlow is a simple iOS view component for presenting images in a vertical flow style.
 - [CAAnimation-EasingEquations](https://github.com/bryanoltman/CAAnimation-EasingEquations) - A category on CAAnimation that provides a number of easing equations to add some zazz to your app (with examples!)
-- [MBAlertView](https://github.com/moughxyz/MBAlertView) - [DEPRECATED] A fast block-based alert and HUD library with a simple API.
 - [GIKPopoverBackgroundView](https://github.com/GiK/GIKPopoverBackgroundView) - GIKPopoverBackgroundView is a UIPopoverBackgroundView subclass which shows how to customise the background of a UIPopoverController.
 - [ZGParallelView](https://github.com/zhigang1992/ZGParallelView) - ParallelView For UITableView
 - [SCPageScrubberBar](https://github.com/ohsc/SCPageScrubberBar) - A page scrubber bar like ibooks.